saatvik1879/mltask/README.md

 To access the random forest model,

-1. upload the data file
+1. upload the CSV file containing the dataset

 2. run all the cells from the start till the last cell under the subheading `1. using random forests`